 The Maysles’ presence is never hidden in the film.
 They are constantly being referred to in Edith and Edie’s often concurrent monologues.
 They are welcome visitors at Grey Gardens.
 It’s obvious that the Beales, who are very much aware that a film is being made, regard Al and David with trust and friendship.
 The Maysles act as a surrogate film audience, and to that extent we are drawn in very close indeed.
 I really feel that the way Edith and Edie have chosen to present themselves in this film is the way they would have if I were right there, an unlikely visitor at Grey Gardens myself.

-Grey Gardens was shown at the university on Friday, Saturday, and Sunday evenings, with a four-hour workshop with Al Maysles on campus that Saturday.
+Grey Gardens was shown at the University of Minnesota on Friday, Saturday, and Sunday, with a four-hour workshop with Al Maysles on campus that Saturday.
 I gave Maysles a copy of my review after one of the Friday night screenings.
 At the workshop the next day, he told me how much he’d liked it.
 This made me feel great, as you might imagine.
 It feels like I saw basically the same film in 2015 as I did in 1976, though I think I had much more compassion for the Beales this time around.
 This might be because I’m older now myself, and it’s easier to empathize.
 Big and Little Edie are eccentric for sure, completely crazy at times, and probably very tough to be around for any length of time, but Grey Gardens is not a freak show.

 A fascinating thing about Grey Gardens is the multiple lives it’s had over the years.
 A musical version opened Off-Broadway in February of 2006, subsequently moving to Broadway that November.
 It was quite successful, and there have been productions in Australia, Canada, and Japan.
 An Independent Lens documentary about the making of the musical, Grey Gardens: From East Hampton to Broadway, was screened at the Hamptons International Film Festival in 2007, and later aired on PBS.
 This was the first musical to be adapted from a documentary film.
 Grey Gardens seemed to me like an odd choice to make into a musical, but if something works, it works.
 Maybe we’ll see musical versions of The Texas Chainsaw Massacre or Night of the Living Dead on Broadway one of these seasons.
 But I digress.